mattbis/msmeo.runmetaphase.lib/README.md

 they are almost like hooks..

 defs stack, run until destroyed, selectors have to be explicit and enabled.. but very powerful..

+i like making extremely configurable things... so you could entirely redefine parts of the tool logic easily...